Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Inter-annotator agreement

-\paragraph{Raters and training} Twelve raters participated and were organized into two groups.
+Twelve raters participated and were organized into two groups.
 In total, 7 were \emph{junior instructors} (student helpers) and 5 were \emph{senior instructors} (4 PhD researchers and 1 postdoc).
+One PhD researcher participated in both groups. \\

+We refer to instructors who graded during the semester as \emph{Group 1}.
+They attended weekly sessions and discussed edge cases.
+Group 1 raters were instructed to resolve uncertainty in favor of the student, because grades were at stake. \emph{Group 2} includes a different subset of instructors (with one who also participated in Group 1).
+They received the same guidelines, but they were not instructed to resolve uncertainty in favor of the student.

-One PhD researcher participated in both groups. \\ \textbf{Group 1 (in-semester):} 6 student helpers, 2 PhD researchers, 1 postdoc; weekly calibration (jointly graded initial exposés, then addressed edge cases).
+\textbf{Group 1 (in-semester):} 6 student helpers, 2 PhD researchers, 1 postdoc; weekly calibration (jointly graded initial exposés, then addressed edge cases).
 Because grades were at stake, Group~1 was instructed to resolve uncertainty in favor of the student. \\ \textbf{Group 2 (post-semester):} 1 student helper, 3 PhD researchers; scored subsets of draft exposés and reviews using a recorded calibration video prepared by a Group-1 senior instructor.

 \paragraph{Rater groups and coverage} Table~\ref{tab:appendix_expose_grading} indicates that Group~1 grades are predominantly assigned by junior instructors, whereas Group~2 grades are predominantly assigned by senior instructors.
 This shift mainly reflects post-semester availability: once the course ended, much of the teaching staff was no longer available, so re-grading was carried out primarily by senior instructors; final submissions were graded only during the semester.